 1. Hire professionals.

-You could try to go at it alone (and save some money), but moving will become a whole lot easier if you hire a professional moving company.
+You could try to go at it alone (and save the costs of moving), but moving will become a whole lot easier if you hire a professional moving company.
 Professionals are there for a reason — they know moving inside out and taking help from them will greatly reduce the risk of things going wrong.